Business presses Delaware for loser-pays option in class actions

 While ATP is a non-stock organization, legal experts said the ruling would likely apply to stock corporations.

-Business groups welcomed the ATP ruling as a way to rein in investor class action lawsuits in state courts.
+The ATP ruling was welcomed by big business groups that have been pressing for ways to rein in investor class action lawsuits in state courts.

-Virtually every merger deal is challenged with a lawsuit accusing directors of agreeing to sell their company too cheaply.
-Nearly all of them settle for nothing but added information on the deal, and fees for plaintiffs’ attorneys.

-The Institute for Legal Reform has called the lawsuits “extortion through litigation.”

-Reporting by Tom Hals in Wilmington, Delaware; Editing by Tom Brown and Dan Grebler
+Merger deals set off hundreds of the lawsuits annually, often accusing directors of agreeing to sell their company too cheaply.
+Nearly all of them settle for nothing but the Institute for Legal Reform, the Chamber affiliate that wrote to Delaware lawmakers, has called the lawsuits “extortion through litigation.”
+(Reporting by Tom Hals in Wilmington, Delaware; Editing by Tom Brown)